it-dept-cis/Essential-Guide-to-Election-Security/docs/source/ei_primer/connectedness_classes.rst

   Created by: mike garcia
   To: remake of connectedness class section of the Handbook

-*This section draws from the Handbook for Election Infrastructure Security.
-It is an informative section to help understand and conceptualize how various types of election technology are (or are not) connected to each other, the internet, and other networks.*

 Election Systems and Their Network Connections
 ----------------------------------------------